willh/henry/README.md

 ![Process flow from S3 permission change to email alert](alert_open_s3_buckets.png)

+### Pre-requisites

+- Terraform
+- AWS credentials in `~/.aws`
+- AWS CLI tools set up (to shell out to create sns email subscription)

+Of course, if you just want to use the event parsing & notification lambda then just pluck out `index.js`

 ### Deployment

 Included is a terraform script that will create all of the AWS resources necessary to immediately use this in your Amazon account, from CloudTrail log to SNS topic.